 TikTok is a social media network that started in China, and merged in the former Music.ly.
 It's now making inroads into the U.S. Is it the next big thing in social media?
 And is it worth using for small business?

-Should you self publish your book on both Kindle Direct Publishing (KDP) and IngramSpark?
-I compare the two self publishing platforms, as well as explain why to pick and stick with one or the other.
+Should you self-publish your book on both Kindle Direct Publishing (KDP) and IngramSpark?
+I compare the two self-publishing platforms, as well as explain why to pick and stick with one or the other.

-Customer reviews aren’t the only reviews that can help give your book credibility and visibility.
-Editorial reviews can provide valuable insight about your book for potential readers.
+Customer reviews aren’t the only reviews that can give your book credibility and visibility.
+Editorial reviews can provide valuable insight into your book for potential readers.
 Here's what you need to know.

 If you have low views on your blog, videos, or social media, does that mean your content is bad?
 How about if your have low sales for your books?
 You could say that the market has spoken!
 But let’s break down what might be happening before you say your market hates what you create.

-Selling your self published book at an event, expo, or trade show sounds like a great idea... until you understand what it really costs.
+Selling your self-published book at an event, expo, or trade show sounds like a great idea... until you understand what it really costs.
 Here's what you need to know!

 When a book is no longer new, it becomes part of your backlist, which is all the books which you have previously published, but are older than about a year.
 However, backlist book sales over long periods of time demand long-term marketing tactics.
 Find out what it takes to sell your older books.

 Authors with in-depth knowledge of a field can share their expertise with readers through guides and directories.
-Find out what it takes to self publish these specialty publications.
+Find out what it takes to self-publish these specialty publications.

 If you tell people that your entrepreneurial or small business can serve everyone, please stop.
 You can't and you shouldn't.
 I explain why.